-The New Zealand sea lion (rāpoka) Phocarctos hookeri, is the rarest sea lion in the world.
+The New Zealand sea lion (rāpoka) Phocarctos hookeri, is the one of the rarest sea lions in the world.
 The estimated total population of around 11 800 sea lions in 2015 is classified by the Department of Conservation as 'Nationally Vulnerable' under the New Zealand Threat Classification System (Baker et al 2019).
-Pup production at the main Auckland Islands group rookeries showed a steady decline between 1998 and 2009 and has subsequently stabilised (details can be found in the Aquatic Environment and Biodiversity Annual Review 2019-20, Fisheries New Zealand 2020).
+Pup production at the main Auckland Islands group rookeries showed a steady decline between 1998 and 2009 and has subsequently stabilised (details can be found in the Aquatic Environment and Biodiversity Annual Review 2021, Fisheries New Zealand 2021).